COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/all-in-one.md

     - If int, then consider `Min Samples Leaf` as the minimum number.
     - If float, then `Min Samples Leaf` is a fraction and `ceil(Min Samples Leaf* n_samples)` are the minimum number of samples for each node. .. versionchanged:: 0.18 Added float values for fractions.
   - Max Depth: The maximum depth of the tree.
 If None, then nodes are expanded until all leaves are pure or until all leaves contain less than `Min Samples Split` samples.
-  - Max leaf nodes: Grow a tree with `Max leaf nodes` in best-first fashion.
+  - Max Leaf Nodes: Grow a tree with `Max Leaf Nodes` in best-first fashion.
 Best nodes are defined as relative reduction in impurity.
 If None then unlimited number of leaf nodes.

 ##### Example Case